rupali-codes/LinksHub/CONTRIBUTING.md

   > For example, create a folder named `Resources`

-- If you want to add a new subcategory, add it in [data.ts](https://github.com/rupali-codes/LinksHub/blob/main/database/data.ts) under the correct category, and provide the appropriate `url`.
+- If you want to add a new subcategory, add it in [data.ts](https://github.com/rupali-codes/LinksHub/blob/main/database/data.ts) under the correct category, and provide the appropriate `URL`.
 You can refer to the examples in the file.

 - Make sure to export the newly created JSON file in the index file.